 Border Crossing Information

-Passports are not required to visit Peace Arch International Park.
-However, photo ID is always recommended when visiting the international park.
+Passports are not required to visit Peace Arch, International Park.
+However, a photo ID is always recommended when visiting the international park.

 Visitors to the United States: